mariomac/goava/README.md

 # Guara

-My own personal Go toolset
+My own personal Go toolset.
+Something like Google's Guava, but at a small scale and in Go.

 ## Package `cache`